lixujin99/ELIPformer/README.md

 ![alt text](figure/Model_framework.png)

-The structure of the proposed ELIPformer. (a) ELIPformer consists of the feature extractor, the prompt encoder, the cross bi-attention module, and the fusion module. (b) The structure of prompt encoder.  (c) The structure of cross bi-attention module.
+The structure of the proposed ELIPformer.